-The Connected Guarantors are our executive Directors and therefore they are connected persons of our Company.
-The Connected Guarantors provided personal guarantee to the Company's customers in favour of the lending bank, namely China Construction Bank Corporation, in connection with the loan extended by the lending bank to such customers of the Company, where the Company provided similar guarantee in favour of the bank.
-Such personal guarantee was provided by the Connected Guarantors to facilitate the financing guarantee business of the Company, and it was one of the conditions imposed by the bank before it would extend loans to the Company's customers.
-In light of the above, the personal guarantee provided by the Connected Guarantors is part of the financing arrangement between the Company and its customers, without which the Company would not be able to secure loan for its customers from the lending bank.
-In light of the above, such personal guarantee is regarded as financial assistance provided by the Connected Guarantors in favour of the Company, thus a connected transaction of the Company.
-As the personal guarantee provided by the Connected Guarantors was on more favorable commercial terms for the benefit of our Company, and it was not secured by our Group's assets in respect of such financial assistance, the guarantee agreements and the transactions contemplated thereunder are exempt from the reporting, annual review, announcement and independent Shareholders' approval requirements under Chapter 14A of the Listing Rules.
+Mr. Wu Liejin and Mr. Xie Yongdong are our executive Directors and therefore they are connected persons of our Company.
+Mr. Wu Liejin and Mr. Xie Yongdong provided personal guarantee to the Company's customers in favour of the lending banks, namely China Construction Bank Corporation and China Development Bank, in connection with the loan extended by the lending banks to such customers of the Company, where the Company provided similar guarantee in favour of the banks.
+Such personal guarantee was provided by Mr. Wu Liejin and Mr. Xie Yongdong to facilitate the financing guarantee business of the Company, and it was one of the conditions imposed by the banks before they would extend loans to the Company's customers.
+In light of the above, the personal guarantee provided by Mr. Wu Liejin and Mr. Xie Yongdong is part of the financing arrangement between the Company and its customers, without which the Company would not be able to secure loan for its customers from the lending bank.
+In light of the above, such personal guarantee is regarded as financial assistance provided by Mr. Wu Liejin and Mr. Xie Yongdong in favour of the Company, thus a connected transaction of the Company.
+As the personal guarantee provided by Mr. Wu Liejin and Mr. Xie Yongdong was on more favorable commercial terms for the benefit of our Company, and it was not secured by our Group's assets in respect of such financial assistance, the guarantee agreements and the transactions contemplated thereunder are exempt from the reporting, annual review, announcement and independent Shareholders' approval requirements under Chapter 14A of the Listing Rules.